beling/book-pl/src/ch08-02-strings.md

 string to the first string because of the `s` parameter in the `add` function: we can only add a `&str` to a `String`; we can’t add two `String` values together.
 But wait—the type of `&s2` is `&String`, not `&str`, as specified in the second parameter to `add`.
-So why does Listing 8-18 compile?
+So why does listing 8-18 compile?

 The reason we’re able to use `&s2` in the call to `add` is that the compiler can *coerce* the `&String` argument into a `&str`.
 When we call the `add`